Qwinn1/forktools/README.md

 - forkmon now handles Last Block and Effort% calculations much better when a block hasn't been won yet.
 Effort% will in that case be calculated from the date of the first successful harvest in the earliest log (so, assuming you haven't deleted logs, from when you started farming the fork).
 - forkmon has been optimized for faster performance
 - forkmon can now accept -f | --farmeronly or -h | --harvesteronly switches to skip the other section of forkmon's output.
-- forkaddplotdirs can now accept "all" instead of forkname as a parameter, which will add the drives specified in config.forkaddplotdirs to every fork with an active harvester.
+- forkaddplotdirs can now accept "all" instead of forkname as a parameter, which will add the drives specified in ftconfigs/config.forkaddplotdirs to every fork with an active harvester.
 Great for adding a brand new drive to all forks.
-- forkfixconfig can now accept "all" instead of forkname as a parameter, which will apply the settings specified in config.forkfixconfig to every fork with an active harvester.
+- forkfixconfig can now accept "all" instead of forkname as a parameter, which will apply the settings specified in ftconfigs/config.forkfixconfig to every fork with an active harvester.
 Can also use "farmers" instead of forkname to only configure forks running a farmer, or "harvesters" instead to configure only forks running an active harvester but not an active farmer.
 - new tool forklist replaces the old forkcounth.
 Instead of just giving a count of running harvesters and nothing else, forklist gives both farmer and harvester counts including a single line list of which forks are running for each.
 I am finding this tool extremely handy and using it constantly.
 - new tool forkstop accepts switches, enabling it to replace forkstopa, forkstoph, forkstoptl and forkstopall.
 Run forkstop -help for details.
 - new tool forkstart accepts switches, enabling it to replace forkstartf, forkstartfnw, forkstarth, forkstartall and forkstarttl.
 Run forkstart -help for details.